 The 218 miles of ski runs and 58 lifts in the Engadin valley are centered around St. Moritz's Corviglia area, which hosted the Winter Olympics in 1928 and 1948.

-Gourmets are well catered for with a selection of fine-dining including La Marmite, the highest Michelin-starred restaurant in the Alps at 8,156 feet.
-A two-night return from London's Luton Airport to Samedan with a four-seater Citation Mustang is about $9,000 with PrivateFly.
+A two-night return from London's Luton Airport to Samedan with a four-seater Citation Mustang starts at about $9,500 with PrivateFly.
 Otherwise it's an almost three-hour trek from Zurich airport.

 Did you know?
 St. Moritz is home to the infamous Cresta Run toboggan course, first built in 1884, and the nearby Olympia bob run, the world's first and only naturally refrigerated bobsleigh track.
 The town also hosts an annual polo match and the "White Turf" horse race on the frozen lake.

 Whisper it, but there's a back door to Switzerland's famed 4 Vallees ski area -- jewel in the crown Verbier -- and visitors can fly right up to the doorstep.
-Sion airfield in the Rhone Valley is a Swiss Air Force fighter jet base (though they're moving out next year), but it also welcomes limited commercial flights and private jets if the pilot's qualified for the tricky approach through towering 13,000 foot peaks.
+Sion airfield in the Rhone Valley was a Swiss Air Force fighter jet base, which also welcomed private jets if the pilots were qualified for the tricky approach through towering 13,000 foot peaks.

-Veysonnaz and Nendaz are traditional hamlets, eight and nine miles from the airport respectively, which connect into the circuit, Switzerland's largest ski area with 248 miles of runs and 93 lifts.
+Veysonnaz and Nendaz are traditional hamlets -- eight and nine miles from the airport respectively -- which connect into the 4 Vallees, Switzerland's largest ski area with 248 miles of runs and 93 lifts.